LLNL/sundials/doc/shared/sunstepper/SUNStepper_Description.rst

    :return: A :c:type:`SUNErrCode` indicating success or failure.

-.. c:function:: SUNErrCode SUNStepper_OneStep(SUNStepper stepper, sunrealtype tout, N_Vector vret, sunrealtype* tret)

-   This function takes a single step towards ``tout`` and stores the solution at time ``tret`` in ``vret``.

-   :param stepper: the stepper object.
-   :param tout: the time to step toward.
-   :param vret: on output, the state at time ``tret`` after a single step.
-   :param tret: the time corresponding to the output value ``vret``.
-   :return: A :c:type:`SUNErrCode` indicating success or failure.

 .. c:function:: SUNErrCode SUNStepper_FullRhs(SUNStepper stepper, sunrealtype t, N_Vector v, N_Vector f)

    This function computes the full right-hand side function of the ODE,